Port

 Meals not included

-Grab your binoculars and explore the wild and wonderful region of the Camargue, one-third of which consists of wildlife-rich lakes and marshland.
-Located south of Arles, between the Mediterranean and the Rhône River delta, the largest river delta in Western Europe, it is home to numerous bird species, bulls, wild horses and exceptional saltwater flora.
+Grab your binoculars and explore the wild and wonderful Camargue region, one-third of which consists of wildlife-rich lakes and marshland.
+Located south of Arles, between the Mediterranean and the Rhône River delta, the largest river delta in Western Europe, the Camargue is home to numerous bird species, bulls, wild horses, and exceptional saltwater flora.

-Your day will begin with a scenic motorcoach ride through the countryside.
-Keep your eyes peeled for the famous white horse breed specific to this region -- the Camarguais.
-These horses are the traditional steed of the guardians -- the local cowboys who herd the black Camargue bulls raised for "courses camarguaises" (bull run races).
+On a scenic motorcoach ride through the countryside, keep your eyes peeled for the famous white horse breed specific to this region -- the Camarguais.
+These horses are the traditional steed of the guardians -- the local cowboys who herd the black Camargue bulls raised for “courses camarguaises” (bull run races).

 From here, it is a short and beautiful drive to the charming capital of the Camargue, Saintes Maries de la Mer.
 Along the way, you may catch a glimpse of herds of bulls and horses.
 The town’s name means Marys of the Sea and refers to a local legend in which three biblical saints arrived here from across the Mediterranean: Marie Jacobée, Jesus’ aunt; Marie Salomée, mother of Saint Jacques Major; and Sarah, uncanonized patron saint of Gypsies.